Fraser Coast Anglican College

 Fraser Coast Anglican College is a private school in Hervey Bay, Queensland.

 The college was founded in 1995.

 Summary

-Fraser Coast Anglican College is an Anglican co-ed school and college accommodating 700 plus students starting from Kindergarten to Year Twelve.
+Fraser Coast Anglican College is an Anglican co-ed school and college accommodating 800 plus students starting from Kindergarten to Year Twelve.
 Apart from the academic program, students have the opportunity to participate in extracurricular activities such as: sports; fine arts and music; educational tours and excursions; outdoor camping, and leadership orientation programs.

+The Foundation Principal was Grahame Ginn OAM.

+The College was founded in 1995.

 Its current principal is Joe Wright.